oxcamne/oxcam/docs/install.md

 1. In the prototype membership categories are included for full and student members.
 You do not have to have paid memberships.

-1. There are two groups of settings for outgoing email, each of which configures an SMTP Mailer.
-The first is for transactional emails, such as login email verification, transaction confirms, and emails addressed explicitly.
-In the case of OxCamNE, this uses the Society's Google Workspace address, <oxcamne@oxcamne.org> using an app password.
+1. The email settings configure an SMTP Mailer.
+This is used for transactional emails, such as login email verification, transaction confirms, and emails addressed explicitly, as well as for bulk emails, sent to mailing list or filtered sets of members.
+OxCamNE uses an email service provider which, among other things, ensures that messages are authenticated by SPF and DKIM records.
+Small groups could use, e.g. a gmail address with an app password.

-1. The second mailer is for bulk emails, sent to mailing list or filtered sets of members.
-Smaller groups could re-use the same account as above, which may accommodate up to a few hundred addresses.
-Above that a paid email service such as mailgun.com needs to be used.

 1. There is a group of settings for the Stripe payment processor, which is currently the only supported payment processor.
 These include public and private account keys, and product identifiers corresponding to the membership categories.
 Go [here](stripe.md) for more information on setting up and using Stripe.